 Nipsey Hussle and YG reunite for the lot less political “Last Time I Checc’d’.

 I was one of those people that loved “FDT”; not only because of its strong political approach, but I also thought it was pretty raw musically.
 “Last Time I Checc’d” has a bit of a different feel to it, as it takes advantage of its heavy west coast roots to send it’s message of women, flossing, and real street s–t to the masses.
-As expected, the chemistry is strong between YG and Hussle on the song, as both LA rappers feed off each other’s energy masterfully.
+As expected, the chemistry is strong between YG and Hussle on this song, as both LA rappers feed off each other’s energy masterfully.

-This song is in the top 3, because it symbolizes what
+This song is in the top 3, because it symbolizes what the west coast is all about.

 2. VICTORY LAP